agrc/gis.utah.gov/about/contributing/index.md

 ---
+status: publish
 layout: page
-status: publish
-published: true
-title: 'How to Contribute to gis.utah.gov'
+title: How to Contribute to gis.utah.gov
 author:
   display_name: Steve Gourley
   email: sgourley@utah.gov
+tags: []
+published: true
 date: 2016-04-19 16:11:21
+categories:
-categories: Tutorial
+  - Tutorial
-tags: []
 ---

 The Utah GIS community accomplishes great things when working together.
 The [UGIC Conference](http://ugic.info/), the many [GIS User Groups]({{ "/about/organizations/user-groups/" | prepend: site.baseurl }}), and datasets like Statewide [Address Points]({{ "/data/location/address-data/" | prepend: site.baseurl }}) are some examples of the community working together to create meaningful products.
 This website is no different; contributions to gis.utah.gov are welcome and encouraged!